-In today’s world, data increasingly pervades every industry and every aspect of how a business is run.
+In today’s world, data flows through every industry and every aspect of how a business is run.
 This makes a career in data analytics a compelling prospect for many, with a variety of exciting career paths to choose from.

 To maintain a competitive edge, organizations rely ever more on data insights.
 This is either to solve existing problems or to identify new ones.
 Two common data roles you may come across are business analysts and data analysts.
 However, the many similarities between these roles can cause confusion when trying to distinguish between them.